Are flights to USA (from Australia) always expensive during July/August? Or can specials still be found?

 I would check the usual comparison places such as moneysupermarket.co.uk, ebookers, expedia etc and farcompare may help you decide on your dates, but I would try and avoid the school holidays if you can. over 10 years ago

 These days with the route being very competitive, you can usually get good deals most times of year (except for close to Christmas/New Year).

 We just did a trip to California leaving August 1 and returning September 7 - we paid AUD $1100 return.
 When we were considering our plans, there were plenty of good deals in July too.

-Our flights were with V Australia, but Delta and Air NZ also had competitive fares. about 10 years ago
+Our flights were with V Australia, but Delta and Air NZ also had competitive fares. over 10 years ago

 Also dont forget that there are some amazing student and youth fares to be had through STA travel if that applies to you.
 Although June/July is peak season to travel to the Northern Hemesphere, as it is there summer and most Aussies want to escape the cold, the trick is to get in early before they sell the cheaper seats! over 10 years ago